Global stability of the multi-strain Kermack-McKendrick (renewal) epidemic model: Introduction

-Our main result, which follows from a previous investigation into the global dynamics of the single-strain Kermack-McKendrick model, is to establish the necessary and sufficient conditions for the global asymptotic stability of the infection-free and endemic equilibrium points of our multi-strain model.
-In doing so, we verify that only the strain with the greatest reproduction number can persist indefinitely.
-To derive this result, we apply the direct Lyapunov method for which we identify appropriate Lyapunov functionals.
-Importantly, since the general Kermack-McKendrick model incorporates many of the familiar transmission dynamic models as limiting cases (e.g. the SIR and SEIR models), the analysis and results presented in this article generalize a number of results derived in previous investigations~\cite{Bichara2013}.
-(For applications of the direct Lyapunov method to single-strain epidemic models see e.g.~\citep{Korobeinikov2002955,li1995global,fan2001global,McCluskey201055}.)
+Many of the multi-strain models investigated thus far have been of compartmental type for which infected individuals have a fixed infectiousness for the duration of their infectious period (which may or may not follow an exponentially distributed latency period).
+In this article we extend these approaches by adapting the general Kermack-McKendrick renewal model to the multi-strain context (section~\ref{sec:model}) and apply the direct Lyapunov method to establish the necessary and sufficient conditions for the global asymptotic stability of the infection-free and endemic equilibrium points of our system (section~\ref{sec:stability}).
+Importantly, since the general Kermack-McKendrick model incorporates many of the familiar transmission dynamic models as limiting cases (e.g. the SIR and SEIR models)~\citep{DIEKMANN1977459, metz1986,breda2012formulation}, the analysis and results presented in this article generalize a number of results derived in previous investigations~\cite{Bichara2013}.
+(For applications of the direct Lyapunov method to single-strain compartmental epidemic models see e.g.~\citep{Korobeinikov2002955,li1995global,fan2001global} and for renewal-type models see e.g.~\citep{magal2010lyapunov,McCluskey201055}.)

-To begin, in section~\ref{sec:model}, we describe the multi-strain extension of the general Kermack-McKendrick model and introduce the relevant model parameters.
-We then calculate the equilibrium states of the system in section~\ref{sec:equilibrium}.
-Finally, in section~\ref{sec:stability}, we investigate the global stability properties of the system and provide concluding remarks in section~\ref{sec:conclusions}.